statamic-rad-pack/meilisearch/README.md

 ],
 ```

-You may include may different types of settings in each index:
+You may include different types of settings in each index:

 ```php
 'articles' => [